John Wonnacott: A Biographical Study

 The internal paper is a lighter weight than what is usually expected, allowing a slight show-through of the content from the next page to give a feeling of texture to sit behind the text pages.

 The book is typeset in two contrasting typefaces.
 Starling is used for body text – an elegant serif face with references taken from painted boat names, nodding to the shorelines that are often present in Wonnacott’s landscapes.
-The second typeface is Quadrant Mono, a monospace serif typeface this gives a voice to quotations that break into the main narrative of the copy.
+The second typeface is Quadrant Mono, a monospace serif typeface that gives a voice to quotations, breaking into the main story narrative.